||Baby bird in a knitted nest.

 Thank you to the

-hundreds of knitters and crocheters that have sent us nearly 6,000 baby bird
+hundreds of knitters and crocheters that sent us nearly 6,000 baby bird

 nests in our 2015 Campaign!

-The hundreds of nestling songbirds WildCare admitted to our Birdroom this
+The hundreds of nestling songbirds WildCare will admit to our Birdroom this

-spring and summer stayed warm, safe and protected thanks to your efforts, as we have many nests prepped and ready for their arrival.
+spring and summer will stay warm, safe and protected thanks to your efforts, as we have many nests prepped and ready for their arrival.

-Details about our nest needs in 2016 will be posted here soon.
+Details about our nest needs in 2017 will be posted here later in the year.

 About the Baby Bird Nest Campaign